cloudant/java-cloudant/MIGRATION.md

 System.out.println(doc); // will be a JSON

-// Serialize the JSON to POJO
+// Serialize the JSON to Pojo
-POJO p = YourJsonSerializer.fromJson(doc.toString(), POJO.class);
+Pojo p = YourJsonSerializer.fromJson(doc.toString(), Pojo.class);
-System.out.println(p); // the value of the POJO's toString method
+System.out.println(p); // the value of the Pojo's toString method

 p.setName("new_name");
 System.out.println(p.getName()); // will be new_name

-// Deserialize the POJO back to the Document model doc.setProperties(YourJsonSerializer.fromJson(YourJsonSerializer.toJson(p), Map.class));
+// Deserialize the Pojo back to the Document model doc.setProperties(YourJsonSerializer.fromJson(YourJsonSerializer.toJson(p), Map.class));

 PutDocumentOptions putDocumentOptions =